 1. Keep Your Existing Layout

 One of the biggest cost drivers in any kitchen remodel is moving plumbing, gas, or electrical lines.
-Relocating a sink or stove can cost $921–$1,121 per plumbing run alone.
+One of the biggest cost drivers in a kitchen remodel is moving plumbing, gas, or electrical lines.
+Relocation can require additional labor, permits, wall or floor repairs, and code-compliant connections.

 Instead of gutting the entire layout, consider working with your existing floor plan.
 By keeping the sink, dishwasher, and stove in their current locations, you can save thousands on labor and materials.